 - If you want to earn a bachelor's degree without certifying in a new modality, you should submit the Advanced Radiologic Sciences (Non-Clinical) application.

-- If you are wanting to be assigned a clinical site in the Logan, Ogden, Salt Lake, or Utah County areas, you should submit the CAMPUS version of the appropriate application.
+- If you are wanting to be assigned a clinical site in Utah, you should submit the CAMPUS version of the appropriate application.

-- If you have a clinical site outside of the Logan, Ogden, Salt Lake, or Utah County area, you should submit the REGIONAL version of the appropriate application.
+- If you have a clinical site outside of Utah, you should submit the REGIONAL version of the appropriate application.

 - REGIONAL APPLICANTS: you should have a clinical site ready BEFORE you apply.
 Regional applications without a clinical site will not be accepted.
 Due to California state law, we cannot accept Regional applicants who have clinical sites in California.